Doctor of Nursing Practice

 Territories: Guam and American Samoa.

-The program is currently not available to students residing in the following states: Alabama, Alaska, Arizona, California, Colorado, Georgia, Idaho, Louisiana, Minnesota, New York, North Dakota, Oregon, Washington, Washington DC, and Wyoming.
+The program is currently not available to students residing in the following states: Alabama, Alaska, Arizona, California, Colorado, Georgia, Idaho, Louisiana, Minnesota, New York, North Dakota, Oregon, Washington DC, and Wyoming.

 This degree program requires clinical or internship hours that must be completed in an approved U.S. location or U.S. military base for military personnel.